 In a 2017 conversation with alumnus Elbert Norton (Class of 1955), he recalled Professor Saunders, who would have been in his 80s at the time Norton was a student.
 He said that Saunders voluntarily kept his mailbox at the college, which forced him to walk up the hill every day to fetch his mail.
 One time Norton was asked to deliver the mail to the Saunders’ home.
 He remembers seeing books everywhere in sight and said there was even a podium in the parlor so Saunders could read standing up.*

 Saunders’ favorite reading, according to the WVDCH document, consisted of History, Science and Literature.
 “He knows of no short cuts to progress for the race or for the individual,” the article continues.
 He told his interviewer, “The best interests of the race may be promoted by teaching the use of every opportunity for betterment and above all the saving and wise investment of money.”

 Saunders owned his Fillmore Street home until deeding it to local educator Carrie Dennis in 1962, well past the 1955 closure of the college.
 A beautiful headstone in Cedar Hill Cemetery in Bolivar has the Saunders name on it in large letters.
-Inez’s birth and death dates are engraved on it, but only William’s birth date, so we are unsure if he was buried there.
-At the time he deeded the house to Mrs. Dennis, his address was listed as Paige County, Virginia, but we have been unable to find an obituary.
-Since he had no children, he may not have had a good option for assisted living or nursing care in his final years, which makes us sad to consider.
+Inez’s birth and death dates are engraved on it, but only William’s birth date.
+We finally discovered that he William had moved in with his grandniece, Elsie Saunders Dodson, in Laurel, MD.
+He died there in 1963 at age 93.

 We continue looking for more Saunders history whenever we get a lead.
 We know enough, though, to be very proud to be living in a home that once belonged to a faithful couple, whose lifelong dedication to education overcame society’s many obstacles and surely touched countless lives for good.